 A simple way to help conserve the battery power on your Kindle Fire is to turn down the brightness when you don't need it set to full blast! :)

-Just slide down the quick menu settings, tap "Brightness", and slide down the level of brightness to a degree that still meets your eyeballs' needs but helps save some juice on your device.
+The "Brightness" meter is right at the top (as shown) - just slide down the level of brightness to a degree that still meets your eyeballs' needs but helps save some juice on your device.

 Of course, you can use the auto-brightness feature, if your Kindle Fire has it (some versions don't), but if you're like me, I prefer to have complete control over the brightness of my Kindle Fire screen.